Hubert Renfro Knickerbocker: Career

 Knickerbocker was a journalist, noted for reporting on German politics before and during World War II.
 From 1923 to 1933 he reported from Berlin, but because of his opposition to Adolf Hitler he was deported when Hitler came to power.
-On December 1, 1930, Knickerbocker interviewed Soviet leader Stalin's mother, Keke Geladze in Tiflis for the New York Evening Post through a Georgian interpreter.
+On December 1, 1930, Knickerbocker interviewed Soviet leader Joseph Stalin's mother, Keke Geladze, in Tbilisi for the New York Evening Post through a Georgian interpreter.
 The article was titled “Stalin Mystery Man Even to His Mother.”

-In 1932 he travelled across Europe for the book Does Europe Recover.
-He interviewed many state leaders, amongst them Mussolini, and the second most important person of Germany's NSDAP Party, Gregor Strasser.
-His report on Italian Fascism is full of praise for the "stability" of the regime.
+In 1932 he traveled across Europe for the book Does Europe Recover.
+He interviewed many state leaders, amongst them Benito Mussolini, and the second-most important person of Germany's NSDAP Party, Gregor Strasser.
+His report on Italian fascism is full of praise for the regime's "stability".
 He also praises Strasser's "left wing" of NSDAP party and the Papen government's semi-dictatorship.
 There is no hint of a warning about Nazism in the book but rather a recommendation for its success in Italy.

-Back in America, after Hitler's reign of terror became the face of NSDAP, he began writing about the threat posed by Nazism.
+Back in America, after Hitler's reign of terror became the face of NSDAP, he began writing about the threat of Nazism.
 On April 15, 1933, he wrote in the New York Evening Post: "An indeterminate number of Jews have been killed.
 Hundreds of Jews have been beaten or tortured.
 Thousands of Jews have fled.
 Thousands of Jews have been, or will be, deprived of their livelihood."
 In 1931, as a correspondent for the New York Evening Post and the Philadelphia Public Ledger, he won the Pulitzer Prize for "a series of articles on the practical operation of the Five Year Plan in Russia".

 In 1936 he covered the Spanish Civil War for the Hearst Press group.
 Like other foreign reporters, his work was progressively hampered by the rebel authorities, who finally arrested Knickerbocker in April 1937 and deported him shortly after.
-Back to the United States, he wrote an article for the Washington Times, published on 10 May 1937, in which he exposed the brutal repression and the "antisemite, misogynist and antidemocratic" society that the Nationalists planned to develop, according to the statements made by Gonzalo de Aguilera, Francoist Foreign Press Liaison Officer at the time.
+Back to the United States, he wrote an article for the Washington Times, published on 10 May 1937, in which he exposed the brutal repression and the "antisemite, misogynist and antidemocratic" society that the Nationalists planned to develop, according to the statements by Francoist Foreign Press Liaison Officer Gonzalo de Aguilera Munro.
 The next day, Congressman Jerry J. O'Connell cited the article extensively in the House of Representatives due to the concern generated.

 After World War II, Knickerbocker went to work for radio station WOR, in Newark, New Jersey.
-He was on assignment with a team of journalists touring Southeast Asia when they were all killed in a plane crash near Bombay, India, on July 12, 1949.
+He was on assignment with a team of journalists touring Southeast Asia when they were all killed in a plane crash near Bombay, India (modern day Mumbai), on July 12, 1949.